 Above the theatre is the Martyrion of Saint Philip, an octagonal building erected on a square measuring 20 x 20 meters and built in the early 5th century.
 The Martyrium of Saint Philip was the most important building in the city from the early Christian times.
 The entire building was planned to strengthen the symbolism of the number eight (symbolising the six days of creation, the seventh of rest and the eighth of eternal life).
 It consists of a central room on an octagonal plan, which connects eight rectangular rooms.
 Each was decorated with three arches supported by columns standing on marble, octagonal plinths.
 Christian symbols surrounded by circles are still visible on the arches.
 Once covered with a wooden dome, the central hall contains the synthronon, connecting the episcopal throne with the benches for clergy placed behind the altar.
 The central octagonal room was surrounded by a square building with 32 rooms along its sides.

 The Martyrium was erected where Saint Philip the Apostle (one of the twelve Apostles of Jesus according to the New Testament) was said to have been martyred, as Eusebius of Caesarea (≈265 – 324 B.C.) reported in his biblical texts as the “Father of Church History”, considered to be the first Christian church historian.
 Philip the Apostle preached the Gospel in Greece, Scythia, Lydia, and Phrygia, where he was captured and executed.
 According to church tradition, he died on the cross in the shape of the letter “T”.
-In 2012, Bartholomew, the patriarch of Constantinople and primate of the Orthodox church, celebrated the liturgy of St. Philip in the Church of the Sepulchre and the martyriun church of the apostle.
+In 2012, Bartholomew, the patriarch of Constantinople and primate of the Orthodox church celebrated St. Philip’s liturgy in the Church of the Sepulchre and the martyrium church of the Apostle.

 The Great Baths and Hierapolis Archaeological Museum

 The hall of sarcophagi and statues consists mainly of artefacts from the excavations of Hierapolis and Laodikeia.
-Among the artifacts are the reliefs of gladiator fights and bullfights unearthed in excavations in Tripolis Street in Hierapolis, and the sarcophagi unearthed in the Ancient City of Laodikeia; artistic examples of the Roman Period.
+Among the artefacts are the reliefs of gladiator fights and bullfights unearthed in excavations in Tripolis Street in Hierapolis and the sarcophagi unearthed in the Ancient City of Laodikeia, artistic examples of the Roman Period.

-The hall of small works are exhibits artiacts chronologicaly from civilizations since the 4th millennium B.C.
+The hall of small works exhibits artefacts chronologically from civilizations since the 4th millennium B.C.
 Among the works are items from the Beycesultan Höyük (mound) in the Çivril district of Denizli province excavated by the British Archaeological Institute between 1954 and 1959.
-Along with the terracotta pots, idols, and stone artifacts, there are terracotta oil lamps, glass artifacts, necklaces, and metal jewelry from the Phrygian, Hellenistic, Roman, and Byzantine Periods.
+Along with the terracotta pots, idols, and stone artefacts, there are terracotta oil lamps, glass artefacts, necklaces, and metal jewellery from the Phrygian, Hellenistic, Roman, and Byzantine Periods.

 Frontinus Street